coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Numeral notations
 -----------------

-Starting with version 8.9, the following command allows to customize the way numeral literals are parsed and printed:
+Starting with version 8.9, the following command allows the user to customize the way numeral literals are parsed and printed:

 .. cmd:: Numeral Notation @ty @pa @pr : @scope.